-In the days immediately preceding and following each semester worked, faculty members attend meetings, grade papers, and perform other professional development activities-typically about 100 hours per year.
+In the days immediately preceding and following each semester worked, faculty members attend meetings, grade papers, and perform other professional development activities.

 Full-time faculty members with CFS are not required to teach overload courses, although they may periodically be invited by the department chair to do so, if demand for the courses is sufficient.
 Faculty members do not request overloads and should not become financially dependent upon them.
 Department chairs should consult with college deans when such requests become a frequent pressure.